11 Steps to Start Your Own Delivery Business: A Practical Guide

 Step 10.
 Get a delivery management system

 We said at the beginning of this article that keeping your cost per delivery as low as possible is crucial to the profitability of any delivery business.
 One of the best ways to do this is to use a delivery management system with route optimization.
-Apps like Routific, designed specifically for small to mid-sized businesses, can help by:

-- Enabling you to offer custom delivery time windows
+- Offer custom delivery time windows.

-- Tracking the day’s delivery progress in real time
+- Tracking the day’s delivery progress in real time.

 The right delivery management system can help you maximize your deliveries per hour, without compromising driver safety or customer satisfaction.
-More deliveries per hour means less distance driven, lower fuel consumption and lower cost per delivery overall.
+More deliveries per hour means less distance driven, lower fuel costs, and lower cost per delivery overall.

-Step 11.
-Hire a team and start working
+11. Hire a team and start working

 Once all your preparations are finished, it's time to hire a team and start delivering.
 Use job boards or local recruitment agencies to find qualified candidates that have the skills and experience you need for your business.
 Once you've hired your team, provide them with proper training and set expectations upfront so everyone is on the same page.